-As an online, on-demand course, there are no attendance policies.
-However, student progress will be driven by block quiz completions, so consistent work toward completion is expected.
+Attendance is mandatory when being taught on campus.
+Online accommodation may be made if appropriate and if sanctioned by the university.
+Student progress will be driven by block quiz completions, so consistent work toward completion is expected.

 Classroom Etiquette

 This is a Master's level course taught as part of a professional degree program.
 Accordingly, you are expected to conduct yourself in a professional manner during the course and not engage in behavior in the class that would be considered unacceptable in the workplace.
 If you have a question about the content of the lecture, please direct it to me.
 If you are confused about an issue, chances are your classmates are confused as well.
 Sharing your questions with the group is a great way to help all students advance through the course and is encouraged.